 10) To observe active magnetars with FAST and other radio telescopes.
 Insight-HXMT has discovered the first X-ray burst associated with a fast radio burst and identified it coming from the Galactic magnetar SGR J1935+2154.
-Insight-HXMT also found that the two pulses of the X-ray burst are coincident with the two peaks of the radio burst, as shown in Fig.4-35 (Li et al. 2021), which is key to identifying its magnetar origin.
-The radio emission is not detected in the simultaneous FAST observation, indicating that the physical process behind the magnetar-fast radio burst association is complicate and is worth exploring further.
-By performing coordinated observations with FAST and radio telescopes, we can study the flare and the evolution behaviors in a broad band with high time resolution, which is extremely important for us to understand the generation and the radiation mechanism of fast radio bursts.
+Insight-HXMT also found that the two pulses of the X-ray burst are coincident with the two peaks of the radio burst, as shown in Fig.4-41 (Li et al. 2021), which is key to identifying its magnetar origin.
+The radio emission is not detected in the simultaneous FAST observation, indicating that the physical process behind the magnetar-fast radio burst associated observations with FAST and radio telescopes, we can study the flare and the evolution behaviors in a broad band with high time resolution, which is extremely important for us to understand the generation and the radiation mechanism of fast radio bursts.

-Fig. 4-35 Coordinated observations of Insight-HXMT and other telescopes for FRB 200428, which identify that the FRB originates from the magnetar SGR J1935+2154 (Li et al. 2021).
+Fig. 4-41 Multiwavelength observations of Insight-HXMT and other telescopes for FRB 200428, which identified that the FRB originates from the magnetar SGR J1935+2154 (Li et al. 2021).